MPI-Dortmund/cryolo/source/tutorials/tut06_tomo_filament.rst

 8. Troubleshooting
 ^^^^^^^^^^^^^^^^^^

-Under consturction....
+What to do when the 3D tracing didnt produced good results?
+Many filaments were not traced at all?
+Here we give some recommendations what to do.

-1. Check the particles picked by crYOLO by loaded the files in XXX in the box manager
+1. Check the particles picked by crYOLO by loading the folder `CBOX` in the boxmanager.
-    - Add more training data
+    - You should see multiple particles picked on every filament.
+If not, do they appear when you lower the confidence threshold?
+    - In case this doesnt help you should add more training data.
+Especially those slices where crYOLO missed a lot of particles of picked in the background.
+Then you retrain and start the prediction again.

-2. Check the filament tracing
+2. Check the filament tracing: Open the :file:`CBOX_FILAMENTS_UNTRACED` folder in the boxmanager.

     - Adapt search range
     - Adapt directional method